jasonyang-ee/ArchivedV/README.md

 When this happens, ArchivedV will:

-- Stop retrying that video forever.
+- Skip that video when cookies are not configured (no history entry).
-- Mark it as **Blocked** in Download History.
-- Keep it in the retry queue as **blocked until cookies are provided**.
+- Avoid retrying it over and over during the same runtime.

 To enable downloading those videos, provide a YouTube `cookies.txt`: